TailonR/cs372Trrussell3/README.md

 You know I have to say, you guys seem very disfunctional-said the birdie on the third branch.
-I guess I'm not done talking yet - third branch birdie Oh yes you are, It's my turn .... - silence falls on the second branch birdie
+I guess I'm not done talking yet - third branch birdie Oh yes you are, It's my turn .... - silence falls on the second branch birdie Finally, I got it, to be or not to be...Wait what was the question? - second branch birdie